T3chie-404/Xandeum_T3chie/docs/src/validator/get-started/setup-an-rpc-node.md

 - `--full-rpc-api`: enables all RPC operations on this validator.
 - `--no-voting`: runs the validator without participating in consensus.
 Typically, you do not want to run a validator as _both_ a consensus node and a full RPC node due to resource constraints.
-- `--private-rpc`: does not publish the validator's open RPC port in the `solana gossip` command
+- `--private-rpc`: does not publish the validator's open RPC port in the `xandeum gossip` command

-> For more explanation on the flags used in the command, refer to the `solana-validator --help` command
+> For more explanation on the flags used in the command, refer to the `xandeum-validator --help` command

 ```
 #!/bin/bash
-exec solana-validator \
+exec xandeum-validator \
     --identity /home/sol/validator-keypair.json \
     --known-validator 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on \
     --known-validator dDzy5SR3AXdYWVqbDEkVFdvSPCtS9ihF5kJkHCtXoFs \